Valokoodari/btd6-ahk/README.md

 > Ninja Kiwi account, ––"_

 ## Requirements:
-- _ZERO monkey knowledge (the script has been tested with 0 knowledge on)_
 - Game running **fullscreen** on a **1920x1080** display
 - **Normal or small cursor** selected
 - Game language set to **English**
 - **Default game hotkeys**
 - **Dark Castle** unlocked
-- No hero, no MK, all units up to tier 3 (except dart monkey x-x-4)
 - [AutoHotkey v2.0](https://www.autohotkey.com/)

 > **Note**